mbari78/Ag_Application_AI_Workshop_PES/README.md

 # Ag_Application_AI_Workshop_PES_NMSU

 ## AI Predictive Analytics in Agriculture
-This repository contains materials for a hands-on workshop on Artificial Intelligence (AI) driven predictive analytics in agriculture, with on deep learning application on UAV imagery, lab-derived phenotyping data to extract features, and predict yield, genomic selection for yield prediction, path optimization of robots for spraying.
+This repository contains materials for a hands-on workshop on Artificial Intelligence (AI) driven predictive analytics in agriculture, with on deep learning application on UAV imagery, lab-derived phenotyping data to extract features, and predict yield, genomic selection for yield prediction, path optimization for robotic spot spraying.

 The workshop includes: